jpmchargue/whisk/README.md

 1. Run *sudo ./setup.sh*.
 This will install Gentle and its dependencies, and will take a while to finish.
 	* If the setup script terminates with an error message about 'kaldi.mk', **don't worry.**  That error only affects the web browser interface for Gentle, which Whisk doesn't use.
 1. Once that completes, run *python3 launch.py* to launch Whisk.

+## Crediting
+Whisk is distributed under the MIT License, so you can freely use it in any manner for any purpose, personal or commercial.  **However, if you post mixes made with Whisk online, I would deeply appreciate it if you mention Whisk or me (jpmchargue) alongside it!**  It lets others know about the program, and, since I can't see the number of times Whisk has been cloned, it gives me a general idea of how much it's being used.